OutshineLabs/adwords-exclude-poor-placements/README.md

 To exclude more TLDs from your placements, just add them to the list of TLDs starting at line 9.
 TLDs should start with a '.' and be comma-delimited.

+**Note :** The label `Exclude Poor Placements` must be added to all accounts you want to execute on.

 ## Compilation and Installation

 This script is written using Typescript.
 To compile this script run the following :